The new year is here and so are the new year resolutions.

 When I look at Google Keyword Planner, I see hundreds of thousands of monthly searches about how to lose face fat, how to lose belly fat, how to lose thigh fat and so on.

 Spot reducing fat is not possible.
 That’s not how the body works.
 So, stop trying to do it.
-If you eat fewer calories than you burn, you will eventually lose fat all around your body.
+If you eat fewer calories than you burn, you will eventually lose fat all over your body.

 Weak Question #4: How Often Should I Eat Cheat Meals?